 Based on this result, I show that estimated moving costs change depending on the time period or the geographic partition of the model.
-A more novel result is that the average costs are also sensitive to the modeler's information set regarding the agents.
+Additionally, average costs are also sensitive to the modeler's information set regarding the agents.
 For example, knowing the birthplace of each person leads the modeler to estimate smaller moving costs.
 I give examples of the ways these modeling decisions affect average moving costs using data from the 2000 Census and the American Community Survey.
-Because these modeling choices are arbitrary, I argue that interpreting moving costs literally is a mistake.

 However, that does not mean moving costs are uninteresting.
-Given the formulae I provide, one can interpret moving costs as a measure of the information of the model.
-So comparing moving costs across models is informative of how good those models are at predicting future locations.
+In particular, comparing moving costs across models is informative of how good those models are at predicting future locations.
 This alternative interpretation makes sense of some recent results, specifically that richer models of moving-which typically incorporate more information-exhibit smaller moving costs (Zerecero, 2021; Giannone et al., 2023; Heise and Porzio, 2022; Porcher, 2020; Schmutz and Sidibé, 2019).